Introduction to Form 10 K

 Part I of Form 10 K gives a complete introduction about the Business.
 This has many sub-sections that are listed below:

-1. Business: This section captures the complete Introductory detail of the Business, what are the various segments of the business, Details of Competition available in Market and Regulations that are associated with this business.
+1. Business: This section captures the complete Introductory detail of the Business, what are the various segments of the business, the Details of Competition available in the Market, and the Regulations that are associated with this business.

 - Risk Factor: Details of all the risks involved in the business.
 This section also explains the factors that can impact the Business.

-- Un Resolved Staff Comments: If filer received written comment from SEC staff regarding its any periodic report in not less then 180 days before the end of fiscal relating and such comments remained unresolved.
-This section will disclose the details of any such unresolved comments and position of filers on such comments.
+- Unresolved Staff Comments: If filer received written comment from SEC staff regarding its any periodic report in not less than 180 days before the end of fiscal relating, such comments remained unresolved.
+This section will disclose the details of any such unresolved comments and the position of filers on such comments.

 2. Properties: It contains details of all the offices and assets held by the Business.

-4. Mine Safety Disclosures: It is a health and safety report that is submitted to SEC generally contains details like Mining related fatalities, order related to the identification of imminent danger, pending legal action before regulatory bodies, etc. If applicable then only companies will provide this information.
+4. Mine Safety Disclosures: It is a health and safety report that is submitted to SEC generally contains details like Mining related fatalities, orders related to the identification of imminent danger, pending legal action before regulatory bodies, etc. If applicable, then only companies will provide this information.

 Part II: Financial Details